-- Introduction to the roles, tasks and obstacles faced by film and television producers. - Analysis of key elements of effective producer's craft. - Introduction to filmmaking from the perspective of the screenwriter, director, editor, cinematographer and sound designer. - Understanding of the basic principles of entertainment law. - Explore branding and marketing producer.
-Both creative producing and production management will be introduced and discussed.
-Students will analyze each phase of a project, including development, production, post-production and marketing and distribution.
+- Introduction to the roles, tasks and obstacles faced by film and television producers. - Analysis of key elements of effective producer's craft. - Introduction to filmmaking from the perspective of the screenwriter, director, editor, cinematographer and sound designer. - Understanding of the basic principles of entertainment law. - Explore branding and marketing and marketing and distribution.
 Student will learn and experience firsthand a rigorous film project 'green light' process.